 PM taskforce recommends new powers to tackle extremism

-- Cabinet Office, Home Office, Prime Minister's Office, 10 Downing Street, Department for Business, Innovation & Skills, Department for Communities and Local Government, Department for Education, Ministry of Justice, National Offender Management Service, and The Rt Hon David Cameron MP
+- Cabinet Office, Home Office, Prime Minister's Office, 10 Downing Street, Department for Business, Innovation & Skills, Department for Communities and Local Government Department for Education, Ministry of Justice, National Offender Management Service, and The Rt Hon David Cameron

 - Part of:

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government